 A Novel Approach to Reinvigorating Local News

-To combat the continuing loss of local news in Pennsylvania, Spotlight PA is launching its first pilot regional bureau based in State College, which, if successful, could serve as a model for how to address the crisis in local news in communities across the state.
-As part of this initiative, Spotlight PA is hiring a team of four journalists dedicated to the region, which represents a sizable and significant infusion of talent relative to the number of current reporters.
+To combat the continuing loss of local news in Pennsylvania, Spotlight PA launched its first pilot regional bureau based in State College and covering north-central Pennsylvania.
+We hope this bureau will serve as a model for how to address the crisis in local news in communities across the state.
+As part of this initiative, Spotlight PA hired a team of four journalists dedicated to the region, which represents a sizable and significant infusion of talent relative to the number of current reporters.

-Consistent with Spotlight PA’s member-funded, public-service mission, all of this high-quality journalism will be made available at no cost to our media partners — led by the Centre Daily Times — and to the public through spotlightpa.org.
+Consistent with Spotlight PA’s member-funded, public-service mission, all of this high-quality journalism is distributed at no cost to our media partners — led by the Centre Daily Times — and to the public through spotlightpa.org.

-The team will be employed by Spotlight PA and receive organizational support from the statewide newsroom, including management and editing — thus avoiding the significant start-up costs associated with launching a brand-new, nonprofit news outlet.
-The bureau will publish via Spotlight PA’s extensive distribution network, elevating issues of regional importance to a statewide audience, while also fostering mutual understanding among all Pennsylvanians.
+The team is employed by Spotlight PA and receives organizational support from the statewide newsroom, including management and editing — thus avoiding the significant start-up costs associated with launching a brand-new, nonprofit news outlet.
+The bureau publishes via Spotlight PA’s extensive distribution network, elevating issues of regional importance to a statewide audience, while also fostering mutual understanding among all Pennsylvanians.

 We estimate this new bureau will cost approximately $500,000 a year to sustain at its proposed size, and its future will depend on local support from the community.
 To encourage founding donors to join the effort, The Lenfest Institute for Journalism is offering to match all contributions up to $200,000 this year.
 You can support this special effort by clicking here, or to learn more about getting involved, you can email Spotlight PA Major Gifts Advisor Kathleen Pavelko at firstname.lastname@example.org.